 Our yearly Legacy of Heroes event seeks to highlight and give thanks to individuals and groups who use their God-given gifts to make a difference in our community.
-Our 2021 event gave thanks for local educators!
-For 2022 we are honouring the Essex Free Press - the local, free paper that keeps our community informed and engaged!
-Come, celebrate with us.
+Our 2024 event gave thanks for the Community Support Centre of Essex County (formerly known as the Essex Retirees Centre).
+In 2025 we are honouring local resources that support adults with disabilities.

 We are actively reaching out the 2SLGBTQ+ community through programming and efforts towards building relationships with local advocacy and support groups.